mnot/I-D/web-proxy-desc/draft.md

   through any number of intermediaries.
 * An end user is required to use a proxy to access Internet resources by their network (e.g., a school, workplace or prison).
+* A network wants to offer enhanced access to selected Web sites, through interposition of a proxy.

 Importantly, this specification does not address the automatic discovery of proxy configuration for a given network.